anhnguyendepocen/stat289-f18/_notes/final-thoughts.md

 - working with CSV data
 - building and using simple interactive graphics
 - the basic of coding with Python notes
+- functions, for loops, if statements, and other Intro CS concepts
+- using regular expressions
 - hands-on knowledge of how to document, test, lint, and debug code
-- functions, for loops, if statements, and other Intro CS concepts
 - working with network data (vertices, degree, centrality measures, visualization)
 - building and evaluating basic predictive models
 - building and evaluating unsupervised learning models